The Greer Story

 At the time, Glenn Greer recognized the need in his community for consistently built, quality steel fuel storage tanks.
 Using a small set of plate rolls to bend the steel, Greer began making 100-, 200- and 300-gallon tanks.

-In the following 2 decades, Greer built a shop suited for welding tanks and earned a license to build UL listed tanks.
+In the following 2 decades, Greer built a shop suited for welding tanks and earned a license to build UL listed tanks and ASME Pressure Vessels.

 When Glenn sadly passed away in 1968, his wife Ruth stepped in and took over running the company.